sysdiglabs/terraform-provider-sysdig/website/docs/r/sysdig_monitor_team.md

 * `can_use_aws_data` - (Optional) TODO.
 Default: false.

+* `user_roles` - (Optional) Multiple user roles can be specified.
+                 Administrators of the account will be automatically added to every new created team, so they don't need to be added as a resource in the Terraform manifest.

 ### Entrypoint Argument Reference

 * `type` - (Required) Main entrypoint for the team.